CNN TV

 Even if she pulled a “John Edwards” and just picked up her ball and went home, without endorsing Obama……it would still help the Democratic Party.
 Her devisive tactics, spin, lies and Clintonian dirty tricks are putting a deep wedge in the party.

-Mark February 25th, 2008 3:00 pm ET
+February 25, 2008 at 3:00 pm |

 Yeah, this is the end game of the media’s plans to push Hillary out, nominate Obama, and then ambush him in the Fall campaign.
 And it will work - McCain will landslide by the time the republican media smear machine gets done with Obama.